DRAFT PLAN AVAILABLE FOR REVIEW – Comp Plan 2023

 The Mayor and Council will render the final decision on a rezoning application following a public hearing.
 If a rezoning is in conjunction with an annexation, the annexation process must be completed before a rezoning is considered.

 City fees for rezoning applications can be found in the adopted fee schedule linked on this page.
 Applicants should contact Cherokee County Planning and Zoning for any additional fees associated with the public hearing.

 Any project that requires a variance must have a pre-application meeting with City staff prior to submission of an application.
 The Board of Zoning Appeals is authorized to hear and decide on variance cases for the City.
 This body meets on an “as-needed” basis.

 Development plans must be submitted to the Ball Ground City Hall for all proposed developments within the City.
 The plans will be reviewed for compliance with all City Ordinances.
 Development permit fees are project specific and are assessed based on the time required for plan review, engineering review, and number of reviews required.
 The standards of the Cherokee County Water and Sewer Authority have been adopted for water and sewer construction.

 Land Disturbing Permits:

 The City of Ball Ground is not an issuing authority.
 All applications for land disturbing activity (LDA) within the City limits must be submitted to the Georgia EPD.
-No development permits will be issued unless proof of submission to the Georgia EPD is furnished for LDA
+No development permits will be issued unless proof of submission to the Georgia EPD is provided.

 Sign Approval Process: